 ENVIRONMENT-FRIENDLY – Waterborne, no solvents, ultra-low VOCs compliant with all codes (CA).
 LEED Certified.
 Non-toxic, nonflammable, and non-hazardous.
 No fumes or strong odors.

 Based on UPS® Ground Shipping to the lower 48 states.
-Orders received by 1 PM ET normally ship the same day and are delivered within 1-5 working days depending on location; 1-3 business days east coast and central states, 4-5 business days to western states.
+Orders received by 1 PM ET normally ship the same day and are delivered within 1-3 business days on the east coast and in central states, or in 4-5 business days in western states.
 Expedited Shipping: For expedited shipping or shipping to HI, AK, PR, and Canada, please inquire first by telephone or e-mail.
-Commercial: Available in 24 and 36 pail shipping pallets at volume discount, via Freight Delivery.
-Please phone or email us first.
-Returns: Nonreturnable.
-Please review our Commercial Terms.
+Returns: Due to the wide variety of colors and sizes, LastiSeal Concrete Stain & Sealer is nonreturnable (similarly to custom-tinted paints in stores).
+Commercial Orders: Available in 24 and 36 pail shipping pallets at volume discounts, shipped via freight.
+Please phone or e-mail us first.

 |LastiSeal® Concrete Stain & Sealer|